A Transistor Operations Model for Deep Learning Energy Consumption Scaling Law: Theoretical Transistor Operations (TOs) Model

 \section{Theoretical Transistor Operations (TOs) Model}

 The calculation of theoretical TOs for a given DL model is demonstrated as Fig.~\ref{TOs}$a$.
 Suppose the dataset have already been pre-processed (energy for data pre-processing is not considered in this paper, but TOs could be extended to data processing).
 Firstly, the layer list will be extracted from the model structure and settings (e.g. 2$\times$4 full-connection layer, activation layer with Sigmoid AF).
-Secondly, extract running steps for different analysis levels: training level involves forward, loss calculation and backpropagation (BP); validation level involves forward and loss calculation; inference level only focus on model forward.
-The calculation of theoretical TOs for different analysis levels will be based on TOs for each running step (e.g. TOs for model forward).
-Which means TOs for analysis levels is a summary of TOs for each involved step.
-For the reason that each step has individual calculation logic and resulting different energy consumption.
-Thirdly, layer based analysing how many BOs are needed for each running step based on their calculation logic.
+Secondly, extract running steps according to different analysis levels: \textit{training level} involves model forward, loss calculation and backpropagation (BP); \textit{validation level} involves forward and loss calculation; \textit{inference level} only focus on model forward.
+The reason is that each step has individual calculation logic and resulting different energy consumption, the calculation of theoretical TOs for different analysis levels will be based on the summary of step-level TOs (e.g. validation level TOs contains model forward TOs and loss calculation TOs).
+Thirdly, layer-wise analysing of how many BOs are needed for each running step based on their calculation logic.
 We use addition, subtraction, multiplication, division and root operations as the categories of BOs, for the reason that higher-level calculations (e.g. activation of neuron with Sigmoid as AF function - see Function \ref{Feedforward}) are assembled by these five BOs at the software level.
-Finally, we analyse how many transistor operations are theoretically involved in each basic operation processed by ALU calculation logic, and calculate the theoretical layer based TOs based on the number of five BOs and data types (e.g. FP-16, FP-32).
+Finally, we analyze how many transistor operations are theoretically involved in each basic operation processed by ALU calculation logic, and calculate the theoretical layer-based TOs based on the number of five BOs and data types (e.g. FP-16, FP-32).